defold/defold.github.io/extension-crazygames/index.md

 [Refer to the example project](https://github.com/defold/extension-crazygames/blob/master/example/crazygames.gui_script) to see a complete example of how the integration works.

+## Quality Assurance Tool

+You can use the CrazyGames QATool to test your SDK implementation.
+You can use the [standalone version](https://developer.crazygames.com/qatool) without creating a submission.
+With the QATool you can:

+* Run your game as it would on Crazygames.
+* Try out the main different resolutions that we use on the site.
+* Test all the SDK features that you implemented and get feedback about it.

 ## Source code

 The source code is available on [GitHub](https://github.com/defold/extension-crazygames)